 |Students work on a crime scene analysis in the AAFS lab.|

-We are one of the few programs to offer a bachelors of science major (contract) in forensic science based on a curriculum qualified for accreditation
+We are one of the few programs in the country to offer a bachelors of science major (contract) in forensic science based on a curriculum qualified for accreditation

 by the American Academy of Forensic Sciences.